strangerssthinggame-lgtm/studio/README.md

 gsutil cors set cors.json gs://vibeverse-1a2b3.appspot.com
 ```

-This will apply the settings from the `cors.json` file in this project to your bucket, allowing image uploads from the browser to succeed.
+This will apply the settings from the `cors.json` file in this project to your bucket, allowing image uploads from your app to succeed.